Beach Patrol 3193

 We advocate

-Banning single use plastic bags (now introduced throughout Australia, including Victoria)
+Banning single use plastic bags (now introduced throughout Australia, including Victoria).

 Remediation work of rivers up-stream, and drains, to prevent pollution reaching the Bay.